code-saturne/code_saturne/INSTALL.md

 Compiling for SYCL requires adding the `--enable-sycl` option.

 The `SYCLFLAGS` variable also allows specifying additional options.
-For exemple, when using the Codeplay plugin to use an NVIDIA GPU with a oneAPI build, we can define:
+For example, when using the Codeplay plugin to use an NVIDIA GPU with a oneAPI build, we can define:

 ```